haskins-io/CloudTrailViewer/README.md

 # CloudTrail Viewer
 CloudTrail Viewer is a Java Desktop Application for reading and analysing AWS CloudTrail Event logs.

+**NOTE : The below information is for Version 2 of the application, which can be found on the Releases tab.
+The source code now in this Repository is for Version 3 of the application.
+If you want the source for Version 2, that is available for the appropriate release on the Releases Tab.**

 ## New Feature
 Displaying of API Metrics.